 HealthSpan health insurance rates in Ohio were among the cheapest options for individuals, Medicare patients, and small businesses in the service area.
-Locally based in Cincinnati, they are a non-profit company that works with Catholic Health Partners (CHP), the Buckeye State's biggest medical system.
+Locally based in Cincinnati, they are a non-profit company that works with Catholic Health Partners (CHP), the Buckeye State’s biggest medical system.
+Their HSA plans were popular Marketplace options for single persons and families.

 HealthSpan purchased Kaiser Foundation Health Plan of Ohio in 2013 and also took over Kaiser Permanente policies.
 At that time, all Kaiser policies continued in force without interruption.
 And now, commercial, individual, Medicare, and Medicaid options are offered to residents of the state.